stvmlbrn/stvmlbrn.github.io/_posts/2017-1-16-form-validation-with-react.md

   </code>
 </pre>

 So now for each input we have a place to store its value, its validation state (defaulted to true), and a place to store a message we want to show the user.
 We have to change the value attribute on each of the form inputs to reflect this change.
-We'll also need to update the onChange() method, and since we are now dealiing with objects we need to be careful to not mutate state directly.
+We'll also need to update the onChange() method.
 Also, let's go ahead an include the error message in the help-text block.
 And, while we are at it lets setup the dynamically assigned class to each form-group div that will apply an error class if the form input is invalid.

 To dynamically assign classes, the `classnames` ([https://www.npmjs.com/package/classnames](https://www.npmjs.com/package/classnames)) package works perfectly.